carl2087/final-whistle/README.md

 # User experience and design

-When planning the site and how it would affect the user experince is first created wireframes for the project to decide on the layout of each page.
+When planning the site and how it would affect the user experience is first created wireframes for the project to decide on the layout of each page.
 I then used [Color Hunt](https://colorhunt.co/) to decide on the colour theme for the site.
-I used Google &copy; fonts to decide on which fonts I would use for the site.
+I used Google fonts to decide on which fonts I would use for the site.
 I have included images below relating to the steps I undertook.

 ## Wireframe images